mickjc750/str/README.md

 Some special cases to consider:
 * If **needle** is valid, and of length 0, it will always be found at the end of **haystack**.
 * If **needle** is invalid, or if **haystack** is invalid, it will not be found.

+# Splitting strings

+&nbsp;
+## strview_t strview_sub(strview_t str, int begin, int end);
+ Return the sub string indexed by **begin** to **end**, where **end** is non-inclusive.
+ Negative values may be used, and will index from the end of the string backwards.
+ The indexes are clipped to the strings length, so INT_MAX may be safely used to index the end of the string.
+If the requested range is entirely outside of the input string, then an invalid **strview_t** is returned.

 &nbsp;
 ## strview_t strview_split_first_delimeter(strview_t* strview_ptr, strview_t delimiters);